matthiasn/meins/README.md

    else, especially not a startup.

-Lotti is a tool for improving life via establishing good habits and monitoring their outcome, without having to give up any information.
+Lotti is a tool for improving life via establishing good habits and monitoring their outcome, without having to share any information with anyone.
 All collected data stays on your devices, with encrypted and entirely private synchronisation between your devices.

 Lotti currently supports recording the following data types: